srikotturu/Machine-Learning/ChatGPT/Customer Support WebApp (source-weburl)/README.md

-# Customer Support System (Command Line Based, Flask Web app & Node.js Web app)
+# Customer Support WebApp (Command Line Based, Flask Web app & Node.js Web app).
+Data source: WebURL

 ## Introduction
 This project is a Customer Support System that uses web crawling, text embedding, and the OpenAI API to answer questions about webpages' content.
 It includes two implementations: `Command Line Based` and `Web Based`.